 Pre-teens need to learn how to function in the real world, and participating in household tasks helps prepare them for life outside your home.
 Help tweens learn how to do the laundry, cook meals, clean the house, mow the lawn and take care of the pets.
 Make sure your pre-teen has a list of daily and weekly tasks to accomplish.
 Children who do more chores at home feel more connected to their families and are more likely to achieve better grades in college.

 Exercise is especially important in the tween years.
 Not only do their rapidly growing bodies need physical activity, but exercise helps young adolescents maintain emotional well-being.
 Adolescents who participate in sports have higher self-esteem and do better in school.
-Boys especially benefit from team sports as they learn the rules of the world, how to handle competition, how to be a gracious winner or loser and how to work diligently toward a goal.
+Tweens benefit from team sports as they learn the rules of the world, how to handle competition, how to be a gracious winner or loser and how to work diligently toward a goal.

 Children learn from you every day.
 You are their best teacher.
 By watching you, they learn how to talk to other people, how to treat others, how to interact in the family, how to work, how to solve problems and how to deal with emotions.
 They also learn what you do and do not value.